sreetamasarkar/project_WSN/README.md

 - Self-organizing network: The networks can automatically formulate shortest route; new nodes can be seamlessly integrated into the network at any point of time
 - Failure Recovery: Failed nodes can be detected and alternative route can be established

+The project was built using Contiki and Zolertia RE-Motes were used as the sensor nodes.
 A GUI was developed using Qt for visualization of the routing path and the routing tables.
-This project has been completed as a part of the Wireless Sensor Networks Lab at TUM.
+This project has been completed as part of the Wireless Sensor Networks Lab at TUM.